yogonwa/NobelLM/TASKS.md

 ---

-## Task 13b – Extract Text from Nobel Lecture PDFs
+## Task 13b – Extract Text from Nobel Lecture PDFs (Detailed Implementation Plan)
-- **File:** `scripts/extract_pdf_lectures.py` (new standalone script)
-- **Tool:** pdfplumber

 **Goal:**
-Extract clean plaintext transcripts from previously downloaded Nobel lecture PDFs.
+Extract clean plaintext transcripts and lecture titles from previously downloaded Nobel lecture PDFs, and update the corresponding laureate entry in `nobel_literature.json` with the extracted title (merge, not overwrite).

-**Directions:**
-- Iterate through `.pdf` files in `data/nobel_lectures_pdfs/`
-- Use pdfplumber to open each file and extract text (joined across pages)
+**Implementation Steps:**
+1. **Iterate over PDFs:** For each `.pdf` in `data/nobel_lectures_pdfs/`, extract `year` and `lastname` from the filename.
+2. **Heuristic Page Filtering:** Use content heuristics to skip noise/fluff pages (e.g., copyright, title, very short pages).
+Do not always skip the first N pages.
+3. **Title Extraction:** Detect the lecture title using patterns (e.g., `Name: Title`, or a short, capitalized line).
+Extract the title as a separate field.
-- Clean the text with `clean_speech_text()`
+4. **Text Extraction:** Concatenate the main essay content from the first signal page onward.
+Clean the text with `clean_speech_text()`.
-- Save to: `data/nobel_lectures/{year}_{lastname}.txt`
-- (Optional) Delete the `.pdf` after successful extraction

-**Output:**
-- Text files in: `data/nobel_lectures/`
-- Optional cleanup of `data/nobel_lectures_pdfs/`
-- Console log of extracted file count and any errors

-**Test Guidance:**
+5. **Write .txt File:** Write the title as the first line of the `.txt` file in `data/nobel_lectures/{year}_{lastname}.txt`, followed by the essay content.
+6. **Update JSON:** Load `nobel_literature.json`, find the matching laureate by `year_awarded` and `full_name`, and update/add the `nobel_lecture_title` field only.
+Do not overwrite or touch other fields.
+Optionally update `last_updated`.
+7. **Backup and Logging:** Before writing, back up the old JSON file with a timestamp.
+Log extraction results, skipped pages, detected titles, and any issues.
+8. **Optional Flags:** Allow a `--force` flag to overwrite existing `.txt` files.
+Optionally allow deletion of PDFs after extraction.
-- Use a few known English PDFs (e.g. Glück, Ishiguro) as test fixtures
-- Validate line count, formatting, and presence of content
-- Log empty or unreadable pages for review
+9. **Testing:** Use known PDFs (e.g., Glück, Ishiguro, Han) as test fixtures.
+Validate line count, formatting, and presence of content.
+Log empty or unreadable pages for review.

+This ensures robust, idempotent, and production-ready extraction and metadata update for Nobel lecture PDFs.

 ---

-## Task 14 – Incremental Update for Nobel Literature JSON
+## Task 14 – Incremental Update for Nobel Literature JSON **[COMPLETE]**

 **Goal:**
 Prevent full overwrite of `nobel_literature.json` on each scrape.
 Instead, merge new/updated records into the existing file.

-**Motivation:**
-- See NOTES.md section on Data Overwrite vs. Incremental Update.
-- Avoids loss of manual corrections or additional metadata.
-- Supports partial re-scrapes and robust downstream workflows.

-**Implementation Outline:**
+**Status:** Complete.
+Implemented in `scraper/scrape_literature.py` as of June 2025.

+**Implementation:**
-- On scrape, load existing JSON if present.
+- Loads existing JSON if present
-- For each new record, update or add to the existing data (by year and laureate name).
-- Write back the merged result.
-- Optionally, backup the old file before writing.
+- Merges new/updated records by `(year_awarded, full_name)`
+- Preserves old values for any fields missing in the new scrape (does not overwrite with null)
+- Logs a warning if a non-null field is overwritten
-- Add/update a `last_updated` timestamp per record.
+- Adds/updates a `last_updated` ISO 8601 timestamp per laureate

-**Target File:** `scraper/scrape_literature.py`
-**Status:** TODO
+- Backs up the old file with a timestamp before writing (e.g., `nobel_literature.json.2025-06-10T12-00-00Z.bak`)
+- Writes the merged result

+This ensures that manual corrections and additional metadata are preserved, and that partial or repeated scrapes are safe and idempotent.

 ---